Online Metric Matching: Beyond the Worst Case: Introduction

-\paragraph{Additive bound (regret).} We turn to our regret results for the Euclidean space $[0, 1]^d$.
-Since the regret of an algorithm is defined as the worst difference between the average cost incurred by the algorithm and the average optimal offline cost, it can be viewed as an additive guarantee.
-Recall that in balanced markets with servers and requests following different but arbitrary distributions, \cite{DBLP:conf/sigecom/ChenKKZ23} shows that the $\mathsf{SOAR}$ algorithm admits a regret of $O(n^{-\frac{1}{2}})$ for $d = 1$, $O(n^{-\frac{1}{2}} \log n)$ for $d = 2$, and $O(n^{-\frac{1}{d}})$ for $d \geq 3$, which is optimal for $d \neq 2$ and optimal up to a logarithmic factor for $d = 2$.
-By combining our reduction with the $\mathsf{SOAR}$ algorithm, we show that the same regrets are achievable even in unbalanced markets with servers adversarially chosen and requests randomly drawn from an arbitrary distribution (\prettyref{thm:any-dis-regret-ub}).
-Since balanced markets form a special case of unbalanced markets and our setting with adversarial servers is more general, the lower bounds by \cite{DBLP:conf/sigecom/ChenKKZ23} continue to hold in our setting, and hence, our regret guarantees are nearly optimal.
+We further describe our results on regret analysis for the Euclidean metric $[0, 1]^d$, which are summarized in~\Cref{tab:results-regret}.
+Recall that for balanced markets and the stochastic setting with general distributions, \cite{DBLP:conf/sigecom/ChenKKZ23} show that the SOAR algorithm admits regret of $O(n^{-\frac{1}{2}})$ for $d = 1$, $O(n^{-\frac{1}{2}} \sqrt{\log n})$ for $d = 2$, and $O(n^{-\frac{1}{d}})$ for $d \geq 3$, which is optimal for $d \neq 2$ and optimal up to a logarithmic factor for $d = 2$.
+By combining our reduction with the SOAR algorithm, we show that the same regret is attainable even for unbalanced markets and the semi-stochastic setting with general distributions (\Cref{thm:any-dis-regret-ub}).
+Since the case with balanced markets and the stochastic setting constitutes a special case of unbalanced markets and the semi-stochastic setting, the lower bounds by \cite{DBLP:conf/sigecom/ChenKKZ23} imply our regret guarantees to be nearly optimal.

+\paragraph{Prediction Setting.} In the prediction setting, the algorithm receives a set of $n$ points as a prediction in advance, which predicts the unknown request locations.
+We consider balanced markets and the adversarial setting, where servers and requests are all adversarially chosen.
+In particular, the prediction is not guaranteed to be accurate, and its error is oblivious to the algorithm.
+The algorithm is expected to be (1) \emph{consistent}: its performance is nearly optimal with perfectly accurate predictions, and (2) \emph{robust}: with inaccurate predictions, its performance is comparable to the best online algorithm that does not use predictions.
+In our case, the prediction error $\eta$ is defined as the minimum cost of all perfect matchings between the prediction and the realized request locations.

+Given an $\alpha$-competitive algorithm $\calA$ that does not use predictions, we apply our generic framework to derive an algorithm $\calA'$ that leverages the prediction and achieves a competitive ratio of $O(\min\{\alpha, 1+ \frac{\eta (\alpha + 1) }{\opt}\})$, where $\opt$ denotes the optimal offline cost (\Cref{thm:comp-alg}).
+To see the consistency of $\calA'$, its competitive ratio converges to a constant when the prediction error $\eta$ approaches $0$.
+Moreover, under a large prediction error, we recover the competitive ratio $\alpha$ provided by $\calA$ up to a constant factor, fulfilling the robustness requirement.
+Besides, the performance of $\calA'$ degrades smoothly as the prediction error increases, which is usually referred to as the \emph{smoothness} property.
+Finally, we apply the above result to several specific metrics (\Cref{cor:pred-metric}).